eumetsat/MetopDatasets.jl/docs/src/IASI.md

 end
 ```
 ![Interactive IASI spectrum](interactive_IASI.png)
-It is now possible to interactively explore the nearly 100 000 observation from an obit of IASI with the background map giving important context.
+It is now possible to interactively explore the nearly 100 000 observations from an obit of IASI with the background map giving important context.

-## Level 2 spectrums
+## Level 2 profiles
 MetopDatasets.jl does not support IASI level 2 products yet.